abpframework/abp/docs/en/Road-Map.md

 **Planned release date**: End of Quarter 4, 2021.

+> Note: v5.0 features will be more clear in the next months.
+We will consider to add new features from the *Backlog Items*.

 ## Backlog Items

 The *Next Versions* section above shows the main focus of the planned versions.
 However, in each release we add new features to the core framework and the [application modules](Modules/Index.md).